GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: 52/52 Applied Visual Design in freecodecamp.org & 2/22 in Applied Accesibility

 **Thoughts**: In this day, I finished the Applied Visual Design course and started in Applied Accessibility

+### Day 50: March 11, 2021 | Thursday

+**Today's Progress**: 11/22 in Applied Accesibility

+**Thoughts**: I forgot to record this one on github but thank's to my tweet on twitter that reminds me on this.

+### Day 51: March 18, 2021 | Thursday

+**Today's Progress**: 22/22 in Applied Accesibility

+**Thoughts**: I only have some time to code this day because I had been busy in my college assignments in these past few days.
+And now I hope, I can start and continue the next course.